Pink1619/Secured-Network-Traffic-Classification/README.md

 # ICSXVPN-2016 Dataset Analysis and Classification

 This project utilizes the publicly available ICSXVPN-2016 dataset, which can be found [here](<https://www.unb.ca/cic/datasets/vpn.html>).
-The dataset originally came in a .pcap format and was transformed into a readable .csv format using the ICSX Flowmeter tool, written in Java.
+The dataset originally came in a .pcap format and was transformed into a readable .csv format using the CICFlowmeter tool, written in Java.
 The Flowmeter tool also performed feature engineering, extracting 84 features for each network data packet.

 ## Phase 1: Data Preparation